 Universal Children’s Day

-Next Monday, 20 November 2023
+Next Wednesday, 20 November 2024

-Universal Children's Day, also sometimes known as World Children's Day, is a United Nations holiday commemorated on November 20.
-It celebrates the Declaration of the Rights of the Child, which was adopted on this day in 1959, raises awareness about issues that affect children, and promotes the importance of children's welfare around the world.
-Children have different needs and rights than adults, and it is crucial to have a day that highlights that.
-This day also reminds us that we should invest in children and their education, as they are all of our's future.
+Universal Children's Day, also known as World Children's Day, is a United Nations holiday commemorated on November 20 every year.
+It celebrates the Declaration of the Rights of the Child adopted on this day in 1959.
+It raises awareness about issues that affect children, and promotes the importance of children's welfare around the world.

 How to Celebrate Universal Children's Day

-The United Nations and UNICEF websites have many resources on how to help contribute to better the lives of children around the world.
-For example, you can sponsor a child in another country, or donate to organizations whose goal is to help children.
+• For example, you can sponsor a child in another country, or donate to organizations whose goal is to help children.
 Even the smallest donation can change a child's life, so on this day, do some research and think about helping improve a child's future.

-The UN also organizes events for Universal Children's Day.
+• The UN also organizes specific events for Universal Children's Day.
 Check locally to see if there are any happening close to you and attend it.
 It is a great opportunity to learn more about issues that affect children and how you can help.

 Universal Children’s Day